yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/test-wa-bot.md

 1. Enter the testing number provided by Yellow.ai or use your personal number.
 2. [Build your bot](https://docs.yellow.ai/docs/platform_concepts/Getting%20Started/create-a-bot) with the required conversational flows based on your use case.
-3. Test the WA bot using either Studio or Channels module.
+3. Test the WA bot using either Automation or Channels module.

-    * Use the Preview section of the Studio module.
+    * Use the Preview section of the Automation module.
     * Use the WhatsApp messenger page in the Channels module.

-##  Test Whatsapp bot using Studio module
+##  Test Whatsapp bot using Automation module

-To test WA bot from Studio module, follow these steps:
+To test WA bot from Automation module, follow these steps:

-1. Navigate to **Studio** > **Build** > **Flows** and select the flow that you want to test.
+1. Navigate to **Automation** > **Build** > **Flows** and select the flow that you want to test.

      ![](https://imgur.com/CSXypXJ.png)